danielrousseaug/gakko/README.md

 npm install electron --save-dev
 ```
 to install dependencies.
-Then either use `npm start` to run from a commandline, or package into an application using 'npm install electron-packager -g` and then `electron-packager .
+Then either use `npm start` to run from a commandline, or package into an application using `npm install electron-packager -g` and then `electron-packager .
 Gakko`
 ## Usage

 ![Menu](https://i.imgur.com/3BM8qWF.png)